AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Data Curation Experimental Design

 For each flagged pair, the Kling--Gupta Efficiency (KGE) \cite{gupta2009decomposition} is computed between the corresponding observed streamflow time series.
 Pairs with $\mathrm{KGE} \geq 0.95$ are classified as strict duplicates, and 2{,}007 stations are removed from the training set.
 Among duplicate pairs, stations with the longest observational records after 2016 are preferentially retained in order to maximize overlap with the availability of high-resolution operational forcing data.
 Deterministic IFS forecasts at approximately 0.1$^\circ$ horizontal resolution become available in March 2016 with the implementation of Cycle 41r2 \cite{haiden2016evaluation} and provide the high-fidelity inputs required for model fine-tuning and inference.
-Basin pairs with poor agreement ($\mathrm{KGE} < 0.6$) are discarded entirely, as such discrepancies likely indicate data quality issues.
+Stations pairs with poor agreement ($\mathrm{KGE} < 0.6$) are discarded entirely, as such discrepancies likely indicate data quality issues.
 Intermediate cases ($0.6 \leq \mathrm{KGE} < 0.95$) are retained, as they typically correspond to genuinely distinct hydrological behaviour in nested sub-catchments.

-After an additional quality-control step that removes implausible or severely discontinuous discharge time series, a final curated set of 18{,}588 unique basins remains.
-In particular, non-physical or erroneous signals are identified using a flatline ratio, defined as the proportion of invariant consecutive observations computed for each station.
-Basins exhibiting high flatline ratios or near-zero variance are excluded.
-The global spatial distribution of the resulting basins is shown in Figure~\ref{fig:global_map}.
+After an additional quality-control step that removes implausible or severely discontinuous discharge time series, a final curated set of 18{,}588 unique stations remains.
+In particular, non-physical or erroneous signals are identified using a flatline ratio, defined as the proportion of \revr{consecutive non-null observation pairs with identical values relative to the total number of non-null pairs}.
+Basins \revr{with a flatline ratio exceeding 0.9 or a discharge variance below $10^{-3}$} are excluded.
+The global spatial distribution of the resulting basins is shown in Figure~\ref{fig:global_map}. \revchristel{While all 18{,}588 quality-controlled basins are used during pre-training (1980--2019), subsequent phases use progressively smaller subsets dictated by data availability: 2{,}010 basins with complete records overlapping the IFS forecast period are used for fine-tuning (2016--2019), and 2{,}003 basins with continuous observations during the operational window form the temporal test set (2021--2024). }